Book cover

 }

-To make it a bit clearer, we show below the algorithm used by JUnit to execute unit tests:
+To make it clearer, we present the algorithm used by JUnit to execute unit tests:

 o = new TC();